59% of mortgage holders in the North of England say the cost-of-living crisis is affecting their mental health

-- 59 per cent of mortgage holders in the North of England including the North East, Cumbria, North West, Yorkshire and Humber, say the cost-of-living crisis is affecting their mental health compared with 56 per cent nationally;

-- 65 per cent in the Northern regions are worried their offspring will be unable to get on the property ladder compared with 66 per cent nationally;

-- 29 per cent in North of England are worried they will fail to make mortgage repayments within the next year;
+Nearly a third (30 per cent) say they are worried they will fail to make mortgage repayments within the next year, with those aged 18-24 expressing particular concern (42 per cent).

-- One third, 36 per cent, nationally could not afford to continue paying their mortgage for more than two months if a job loss affected the main earner in their household;

-- More than three-quarters nationally believe the UK is either already in a recession, 42 per cent, or about to enter one, 35 per cent;

 Advertisement